 The Cult of Ra-tio or Cult of Thought replaced Catholicism, but the name 'Temple' (protestant church in French) suggests that the new movement was closer to fundamentalist protestantism.

 The belief 'ratio' : law and order

 Dare to know!
 (Sapere aude.)
 'Have the courage to use your own understanding' is another motto of the enlightenment.
-This suggests that denying emotion is a positive talent, and that behavior must be steered by 'intelligence' alone (and must be controlled by law).
+This suggests that showing/using emotion is a weakness, and that strong behavior must be steered by 'intelligence' alone (and must be controlled by law).

 The religion 'ratio' was supposed to be universal and to spread the ideas of the revolution, summarized in its main motto "Liberté, égalité, fraternité".
 The ritual language of this cult was: 'rational language'.

 This new shape of 'oppression' smothered already initiating social revolutions against aristocratic and hereditary power.
 Language Imperialism replaced physical war (Imperialism) with 'addiction to words'.
 It was close to a major paradigm shift.
 People suddenly became willing to die for 'words' like 'freedom' (empty abstract concepts).